top of page

 • How much do your services cost?

-•We will process/recycle any electronic item we accept for free. •Depending on your location and the amount of items you need picked up, we can schedule our truck and team to come to you for collection.
-(If you are far from us there could be a fee for the pick up based off mileage.) •No charge for a Certificate of Destruction.
-(If clients want hard drives destroyed on site before leaving their premises for recycling there may be a fee.) •We charge 30.00 per T.V.* to ensure this difficult to recycle item is recycled properly. • Drop-off bin hosting and use is free. *We do not accept CRT Monitors or Televisions.
+•We will process/recycle most electronic items we accept for free. •Depending on your location and the amount of items you need picked up, we can schedule our truck and team to come to you for collection.
+(If you are far from us there could be a fee for the pick up based off mileage.) •We are able to offer white glove service to those unable to round up items to one place on ground floor for pick up for a fee consistent with your unique needs. •$30.00 minimum for Certificate of Destruction or Certificate of Recycling performed at our facility.
+Other options and pricing are suited to your needs. •We charge $30.00 or $40.00 per T.V.* to ensure this difficult to recycle item is recycled properly. •Drop off Bin Hosting information and pricing available upon request (unique to your location) *We do not accept all kinds Monitors or Televisions, check out our "what we recycle" page for more info. *$30.00 for T.V.s 39" and smaller $40.00 for T.V.s 40" and larger

 • What items do you not accept?

-We do not accept items that are not electronics (except unused toner and ink cartridges), lightbulbs, single use batteries, CRT T.V.s, CRT Monitors, Tube or Plasma T.V.s.
+We do not accept items that are not electronics (except unused toner and ink cartridges), lightbulbs, CRT T.V.s, CRT Monitors, Tube or Plasma T.V.s.

 • Can you tell me more about corporate pick-ups?

 If you would like to schedule a corporate pick up, you can call us, email us, or use the corporate pick up form on our website. •Let us know approximately how large of a pick-up you have so we can send the appropriate team, tools, and truck. •Let us know if you have dock access.
-We can drop off a gaylord box (4’x4’x4’) for you to fill if you have dock access and/or doorways large enough to fit it through - or we can bring our bins and carts to help load it on our truck. • We ask that you gather all items in to one place so its easier to clear out • Let us know who and where we will be meeting along with any pertinent addresses, phone numbers, or codes.
+We can drop off a gaylord box (4’x4’x4’) for you to fill if you have dock access and/or doorways large enough to fit it through - or we can bring our bins and carts to help load it on our truck. • We ask that you gather all items in to one place on ground level so its easier to clear out.* • Let us know who and where we will be meeting along with any pertinent addresses, phone numbers, or codes. * If your company requires "white glove" service to handle all of the gathering and moving of items we are happy to bring the extra, appropriate help and tools to facilitate for a fee.

 • What else should we know about Reboot?

 In addition to our drop-off bins, corporate accounts, and pick ups, we offer recycling at community events like: Up-Cycle Day in the City of Wyoming, Community Clean up Events, and E-waste specific drives for businesses and non-profits.
 If you know of a great hosting location for an E-waste drop-off bin let us know!
 We are always looking to expend our locations.
 Currently, we are in: Ft.
-Thomas, Ky at Christ Church UCC, Oakley at MadTree Brewing, Cheviot at Reboot HQ, Green Township at Hillside Christian Academy, City of Wyoming at Oak Park.
+Thomas, Ky at Christ Church UCC, Oakley at MadTree Brewing, Cheviot at Reboot HQ, Green Township at Hillside Christian Academy, City of Wyoming at Oak Park, covington at Hellman Creative Center.
 And we have more locations in the works!
 What happens to what's collected?
 What sets us apart from others is our commitment to redeployment, reuse, or refurbishing before recycling.
-Recycling still creates some waste and toxic emissions.
-Much of what's valuable in electronics is stripped away, leaving less valuable bits to potentially end up in the land fill.
-Breaking the items down can be hazardous; especially creating airborne pollutants.
 We put in the work to collect, test, scrutinize completeness/condition, catalog, store, and connect these items with new users.
-This process keeps these items in use longer therefore cutting down on consumerism and the byproduct of recycling.
+This process keeps these items in use longer, therefore cutting down on consumerism and the byproduct of recycling.
 If an item is obsolete or unfixable, it will be recycled properly, or in some cases upcycled.
-If an item has a hard drive- we remove, drill, and recycle it thereby keeping all private, personal information from being at risk.
+If an item has a hard drive- we remove, crush, and recycle it thereby keeping all private, personal information from being at risk.

 • Is there any data you collect so we can track the amount recycled?

 If you would like, we can keep track of the drop-off weights for your bin and provide a monthly, quarterly, or annual report letting each host know specifically how effective their bin is.
-There is no charge for our bin services and no contract.
-We have not had any issues with our bins being misused or had items left outside of the bins.
+This data could contribute to fundraising for you or your municipality depending on your local grant offerings.

 • How frequently do you collect?